Bat ha-Levi

 Bat ha-Levi (12th-century), was an Iraqi Jewish scholar.
 She gave lessons to male students and had a remarkable position for a Jewish woman in 12th-century Iraq.

 Her name is not known, and she is known under the name Bat ha-Levi, meaning 'the daughter of the Levite'.
-She was the daughter of Rabbi Samuel ben Ali (Samuel ha-Levi ben al-Dastur, d.
+She was the only child of Rabbi Samuel ben Ali (Samuel ha-Levi ben al-Dastur, d.
 1194), the Geon of Baghdad.
 In the Medieval Middle East, education was normally low for Jewish women, but Bat ha-Levi was a famous exception.
 She was active as a teacher and gave lessons to her father's male students from a window, with her students listening from the courtyard below.
-This arrangement intended to preserve her modesty as well as prevent the students from being diverted from their studies by her appearance.
+This arrangement intended to preserve her modesty as well as prevent the students from being diverted.

 A eulogy in the form of a poem by R. Eleazar ben Jacob ha-Bavli (c.
 1195–1250), is believed to describe the virtues and wisdom of Bat ha-Levi.

-Her activities were reported in a medieval travel diary.
+Her activities were reported in the medieval travel diary Petachiah of Regensburg.

+She married one of her father's students, Zekharya ben Berakh'el, who died before her father did.